When to Set up a New Inbox

 This is an ideal use case for Help Scout and puts you in a great position to take advantage of our email integration.
 Check out Manually Forward Email to Help Scout for the full details on this feature.

-Create your Mailbox for the shared email address your team mostly works with, and make sure your team members' Help Scout login addresses are their personal work emails.
+Create your Inbox for the shared email address your team mostly works with, and make sure your team members' Help Scout login addresses are their personal work emails.
 If a customer emails a support question to one of their personal work addresses, they can forward that one-off email into Help Scout and manage it from in Help Scout after that.
 You can use the email command @assign to make sure it’s assigned appropriately when it lands in Help Scout.
 We’ll recognize the Help Scout team member’s address and set the customer in Help Scout to the customer address, not the User.

 Still not sure what the right path is for your team or just have further questions?
 Give us a shout — include as much detail as you can on your team's current work patterns or what you're looking to change up in your message to us, and our support team is happy to think things through with you.